 See Also: LIVE Webinar | Hackers Don't Back Down, So You Need to Back Up: Data Security's Hardest Truths

-In this video interview with Information Security Media Group, Mitchell discusses:
+In this interview with Information Security Media Group, Palla discusses:

 - Why additional controls are needed even though 99.9% of Zelle transactions are documented as legal money transfers;

 - Strategies for flagging or slowing down certain transactions to mitigate fraud;